-- Objective 1: Ensure security of supply. - Objective 2: Minimise the cost of energy. - Objective 3: Promote the creation of jobs and localisation. - Objective 4: Minimise negative environmental impacts from the energy sector. - Objective 5: Promote the conservation of water. - Objective 6: Diversify supply sources and primary sources of energy.
+- Objective 1: Ensure security of supply. - Objective 2: Minimise the cost of energy. - Objective 3: Promote the creation of jobs and localisation. - Objective 4: Minimise negative environmental impacts from the energy sector. - Objective 5: Promote the conservation of water.

-2 The Kyoto Protocol is a protocol to the United Nations Framework Convention on Climate Change (UNFCCC), aimed at fighting global warming.
+3 The Kyoto Protocol is a protocol to the United Nations Framework Convention on Climate Change (UNFCCC), aimed at fighting global warming.
 The UNFCCC is an international environmental treaty with the goal of achieving "stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".
 The Protocol was initially adopted on 11 December 1997 in Kyoto, Japan and entered into force on 16 February 2005.
 As of November 2009, 187 states have signed and ratified the protocol (Wikipedia).

-- Objective 7: Promote energy efficiency in the economy. - Objective 8: Increase access to modern energy.
+- Objective 6: Diversify supply sources and primary sources of energy. - Objective 7: Promote energy efficiency in the economy. - Objective 8: Increase access to modern energy.

-The IEP provides an assessment of current energy consumption trends within different sectors of the economy (i.e., agriculture, commerce, industry, residential and transport) and uses this information to identify future energy requirements, based on different scenarios.
-The scenarios are informed by different assumptions on economic development and the structure of the economy and also consider the impact of key policies such as environmental policies, energy efficiency policies, transport policies and industrial policies, amongst others.
+The IEP provides an assessment of current energy consumption trends within different sectors of the economy (i.e. agriculture, commerce, industry, residential and transport) and uses this information to identify future energy requirements, based on different scenarios.
+The scenarios are informed by different assumptions on economic development and the structure of the economy and also take into account the impact of key policies such as environmental policies, energy efficiency policies, transport policies and industrial policies, amongst others.